 SAN FRANCISCO -- From the time Oracle acquired Sun Microsystems three years ago, the company has been working hard to build integrated and optimized hardware and software systems, drumming home the message "Hardware and software, engineered to work together."
 Looking for broader market penetration in businesses outside of the most complex or large enterprises, Oracle needs channel partners who are up to the task of conveying the breadth and depth of the company's mantra.

 In a Q&A with SearchITChannel at Oracle's PartnerNetwork Exchange here this week, North American Channel Chief Thomas LaRocca talked about Oracle's direction and the partners who do business with Oracle.
 LaRocca has been with Oracle for 18 months and has served as senior vice president of North American alliances and channels for the past three months.
-In his new position, he's responsible for Oracle's commercial and public sector channel revenue and for supporting the company's
+In his new position, he's responsible for Oracle's commercial and public sector channel revenue and for supporting the company's business intelligence and enterprise performance management applications business that goes through partners such as Accenture, Deloitte, etc., in a co-sell arrangement.
+Oracle has about 4,000 partners in North America.

 Here's how Mark [Hurd, Oracle president] explains [the midmarket]: 'There are 5,000 banks out there, and we only cover 25 or 35 of those banks; who is going to cover the other 4,965 banks?'